metamn/react-final-form/README.md

   - not clear if somebody ever used in production

 - It seems the idea is good but no big company / contributor invested in implementation, just single maintainers, whom are clearly overwhelmed by the details and the complexity of the problem.
+- The most advanced investment comes from Cloudflare: https://github.com/cloudflare/json-schema-tools and the solution have not yet reached a stable interface.

 ## uniforms